Home / All Documents / How Long Do Points Stay On Your License (NY Florida Rules)

 When Does The Penalty Points And Convictions Start?

-Offence Date Versus Conviction Date
+Offence Date Versus Conviction Date: The Critical Difference

 How Long Do Points Stay On Your License In NY?